phly/keep-a-changelog/docs/config.md

 either your global or your local configuration file.

-Alternately, if neither file defines the value, and the `--remote` option is not provided to a command that requires it, the tooling will look for the remote name by trying to match against remotes listed in your `.git/config`, based on the selected provider and package name.
+Alternately, if neither file defines the value, and the `--remote` option is not provided for a command that requires it, the tooling will look for the remote name by trying to match against remotes listed in your `.git/config`, based on the selected provider and package name.